 This course explores the journey of the individual from conception to death.
 Students trace individual physical, cognitive, and socio-emotional development chronologically, exploring the issues pertaining to each stage.
 This course helps all students understand others and gain some insight into their own history.
 It is particularly designed to help future nurses and mental-health professionals who are responsible, in some way, for the care of others.
-Prerequisite: PSY 101 Offered online in the fall and in class in the spring
+Prerequisite: PSY 101

 R.N.
 TO B.S. /R.R.T.
-TO B.S. (course codes = RNBS, RTRN and RTBS)
+TO B.S. (course codes = RNBS, RNRT and RTBS)